- UNSW

 -

-In the final SpeakEasy episode for Season Two, Annie and Carla take a trip down memory lane, reviewing their guests from 2017 (and even 2016), including Dr Kari Lancaster, Professor Alison Ritter, Matt Noffs and Professor Mark Tyndall to create some insight into the changing landscape of drug policy and harm reduction in Australia and around the world.
+Annie and Carla take a trip down memory lane, reviewing their guests from 2017 (and even 2016), including Dr Kari Lancaster, opens in a new window, Professor Alison Ritter, opens in a new window, Matt Noffs, opens in a new window and Professor Mark Tyndall, opens in a new window to create some insight into the changing landscape of drug policy and harm reduction in Australia and around the world.

-This week in the SpeakEasy lounge, Annie and Carla chat to Dr Peter Higgs, Senior Lecturer at La Trobe University and Senior Research Fellow at the Burnett Institute, both in Melbourne.
+Annie and Carla chat to Dr Peter Higgs, opens in a new window, Senior Lecturer at La Trobe University and Senior Research Fellow at the Burnett Institute, both in Melbourne.
 Peter is a well-regarded qualitative researcher, working for over 20 years researching risk and people who inject drugs, particularly in the inner Melbourne suburb of Footscray.

 Related links